 Yes.
 But there is more to it.
 You can possess but not purchase or grow marijuana with an out of state card.
 Call us and we'll explain more.
 314-838-1983

 Are minors allowed to become legal cannabis patients in Missouri?

-Good question; Give us a call so we can explain caregivers.
+Good question; and yes.
+Give us a call so we can explain caregivers.